codeaches/codeaches.github.io/_posts/2019-01-27-ossrh-maven-deploy-artifact.md

 **install GPG tool**

-GPG client for Windows can be downloaded [here](https://www.gnupg.org/ftp/gcrypt/binary/gnupg-w32-2.2.12_20181214.exe){:target="_blank"}.
+GPG client for Windows can be downloaded at [gnupg website]{:target="_blank"}.
 Once the download is complete, install the software and validate using `command prompt`.

 ```sh
 $ gpg --version